zonemaster/zonemaster/docs/public/configuration/README.md

 * Configuring Zonemaster-Backend in the [Backend configuration file].
 * Using [environment variables] for Zonemaster-Backend.
 * Configuring Zonemaster-GUI in the [GUI configuration section].
+* Understanding and configuring the [URL to TLD] feature in Zonemaster that will be used in GUI in an upcoming release of Zonemaster.
 * [TLD URL Specification] has a specification of how a URL to the TLD of the tested domain named can be extracted.